abhiuee/Linux-Server-Config-Example/Readme.md

 sudo apt-get install apache2
 Verified that the web address is able to show Apache  default page

+## NTP
+sudo apt-get install ntp
+Date verified and timezone is UTC
+The servers and ntp status was also checked using: sudo ntpq -p

 ### User Management

 ## Root User